MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

     > [!div class="mx-imgBorder"]
     > ![KPI summary charts](media/analytics-summary-1.PNG)

-Each key performance indicator chart includes an up and down indicator next to the value that indicates the percent change in a positive or negative direction over the specified time period.
+Each key performance indicator chart includes an up-and-down indicator next to the value that indicates the percent change in a positive or negative direction over the specified time period.

 ## Graphical trend and breakdown charts

-The dashboards include a variety of graphical charts that give you views of different trends, and the breakdown of cases by key criteria such as customer satisfaction, survey response rate, outcomes over time, engagement over time, and daily topic volume.
+The dashboards include a variety of graphical charts that give you views of different trends and break down cases by key criteria such as customer satisfaction, survey response rate, outcomes over time, engagement over time, and daily topic volume.

    > [!div class="mx-imgBorder"]
    > ![Graphical charts](media/analytics-5.PNG)